AdobeDocs/campaign.sv-SE/help/v8/send/delivery-failures.md

 >[!NOTE]
 >
->Som användare av Hanterade Cloud Services konfigureras studspostlådan av Adobe.
+>Som användare av Hanterade Cloud Service konfigureras studspostlådan av Adobe.

-## Kvalifikation av studsmeddelanden {#bounce-mail-qualification}
+## E-poststudsar {#bounce-mail-qualification}

 <!--NO LONGER WITH MOMENTUM - Rules used by Campaign to qualify delivery failures are listed in the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Delivery log qualification]** node.
 It is non-exhaustive, and is regularly updated by Adobe Campaign and can also be managed by the user.